theintern/intern/docs/configuration.md

   ci         (Run tests on a CI server)
 ```

+Describe may also be passed a `-c` or `--config` option to describe a specific
+file.

 ## Config structure

 The config structure is a simple JSON object, so all of its property values must
-be serializable (RegExp objects are serialized to strings).
+be serializable.
+(RegExp objects are serialized to strings.)

 ```json5
 {